rohitdeshmukh27/THM-Advent-of-Cyber-2025/19. ICS - Modbus - Claus for Concern/Notes.md

 This visual confirmation tells you the problem is **real and active**.
 The system isn't broken—it's working perfectly, just delivering the wrong items.
 This is a classic sign of a **logic manipulation attack** rather than a system failure.

-> 💡 **Keep this CCTV feed open in a separate tab.** It will update as you make changes to the system, providing real-time feedback on your remediation efforts.
+**Note:** Keep this CCTV feed open in a separate tab.
+It will update as you make changes to the system, providing real-time feedback on your remediation efforts.

 ---

-## 🐍 Modbus Reconnaissance with Python
+## **Modbus Reconnaissance with Python**

 We'll interrogate the Modbus server directly using Python and the **pymodbus** library.

-> **Remember that crumpled note you found earlier?** Pull it out now.
+**Note:** Remember that crumpled note you found earlier?
+Pull it out now.
 The terminology that seemed foreign—HR0, C11, "Modbus"—is about to make perfect sense.

-### Step 1: Install PyModbus
+### **Step 1: Install PyModbus**

 On the AttackBox, it's already pre-installed.
 If using your own machine: